Skip to main content

 Technical Analysis

-CVE-2025-13053 is a vulnerability classified under CWE-311 (Missing Encryption of Sensitive Data) affecting ASUSTOR ADM NAS devices in versions 4.1.0 through 4.3.3.RKD2 and 5.0.0 through 5.1.0.RN42.
-The issue stems from the ADM software's failure to enforce TLS certificate verification when users configure the NAS to retrieve or control UPS (Uninterruptible Power Supply) status.
-This improper TLS implementation allows an attacker positioned to intercept network traffic between the client and the NAS server to conduct a man-in-the-middle (MITM) attack.
-Through this MITM attack, the adversary can capture sensitive information related to the UPS server configuration, which may include credentials, control commands, or status data.
-The vulnerability is remotely exploitable over the network without requiring authentication or user interaction, increasing its risk profile.
-The CVSS 4.0 base score is 7.0 (high), reflecting the network attack vector, low attack complexity, no privileges required, no user interaction, and partial impact on confidentiality.
-The scope is high, indicating that the vulnerability affects components beyond the vulnerable software itself.
-Although no exploits are currently known in the wild, the vulnerability's nature makes it a significant concern for environments relying on ASUSTOR ADM for NAS and UPS integration.
-The lack of enforced TLS certificate validation is a critical cryptographic flaw that undermines the confidentiality of sensitive operational data.
-This vulnerability highlights the importance of proper TLS implementation in networked device management interfaces.
+CVE-2025-13053 is a vulnerability categorized under CWE-311 (Missing Encryption of Sensitive Data) affecting ASUSTOR ADM NAS devices from versions 4.1.0 through 4.3.3.RKD2 and 5.0.0 through 5.1.0.RN42.
+The vulnerability occurs when a user configures the NAS to retrieve UPS status or control the UPS, where the TLS certificate verification process is not properly enforced.
+This improper TLS validation allows an attacker positioned to intercept network traffic between the client and the NAS server to perform a man-in-the-middle (MITM) attack.
+Through this MITM attack, the adversary can capture sensitive information related to the UPS server configuration, potentially exposing critical operational details.
+The vulnerability does not require authentication or user interaction, increasing its risk profile.
+The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), partial attack traceability (AT:P), no privileges required (PR:N), no user interaction (UI:N), low vulnerability confidentiality impact (VC:L), no integrity or availability impact, and high scope and security requirements.
+Although no exploits are currently known in the wild, the vulnerability’s presence in widely used NAS devices that manage UPS systems makes it a significant concern.
+The lack of enforced TLS certificate validation is a fundamental cryptographic flaw that undermines the confidentiality and integrity of sensitive UPS management data transmitted over the network.
+This could lead to unauthorized disclosure or manipulation of UPS configurations, potentially impacting power management and availability of critical systems relying on these NAS devices.

 Potential Impact